-Shoes are a prime suspect in situation such as these, so they are very much worth investigating.
 Here are a few ways your shoes may be causing you grief with ingrown toenails.

 The Toe Box is Too Small, Cramped, and/or Misshapen

-Your Shoes Fit Too Loosely
+Your Shoes Are Too Loose

-This abuse not only directly increases your risk of ingrown toenails, but can provide actual trauma to your nails as well.
+This abuse not only directly increases your risk of ingrown toenails, but can cause actual trauma to your nails as well.
 Black toenails are a common condition in runners whose toes are continually sliding up against the insides of their shoes, leading to bruising and bleeding beneath the nail.
 This type of injury can cause nails to fall off, and they can end up re-growing improperly.

 Your Shoes Have High Heels

-What to Look for in Toenail-Friendly Shoes
+A Summary of What to Look For in Toenail-Friendly Shoes

 - At least a half inch between the end of your toes and the inside of your shoes.